 San Antonio Desalination Plant

 Large underground aquifers near San Antonio contain brackish (higher salinity) water that is a viable source of water for human and industrial consumption because of more efficient and cost-effective desalination technology.
 Tetra Tech is at the forefront of transforming unusable water into the water supply communities need.
-The San Antonio Water System (SAWS) Brackish Groundwater Desalination Facility, the H2Oaks Center, has been delivering 12 million of gallons per day (mgd) of water to its customers since January 2016.
+The San Antonio Water System (SAWS) Brackish Groundwater Desalination Facility, the H2Oaks Center, has been delivering 12 million-gallons-per-day (mgd) of water to its customers since January 2016.
 The H2Oaks Center was implemented to facilitate a future expansion to 30 mgd.

 Population and industrial growth, combined with three years of drought, have exhausted the supply of water available to many Texas communities, forcing state and local agencies to drill for water.
 SAWS selected Tetra Tech as part of a multidisciplinary team to design one of the state’s largest brackish water desalination plants to diversify the city’s water supply.
 Brackish ground water desalination is a viable alternative water supply to help meet the growing demand for water in Texas without further diminishing lake and stream levels.